TomasHubelbauer/github-api/README.md

 ## To-Do

-There are also `TODO` comments in the code.

-Pull out the checks to a different repository using this as a library.
+### Pull out the checks to a different repository using this as a library

-Add another check - if the repository has mirroring set up in GitLab.
+### Add another check - if the repository has mirroring set up in GitLab

-Improve the watch notifications to recognize if I'm a watcher not just that the repo has at least one watcher (same for starrers).
+### Improve the watch notifications to recognize if I'm a watcher

+Not just that the repo has at least one watcher (same for starrers).

-Find repos which I am watching but they have releases so I could just watch the releases.
+### Find repos which I am watching but they have releases

+So I could just watch the releases.